giusguerrini/xwterm/README.md

 [Coding conventions](https://giusguerrini.github.io/xwterm/tutorial-60-coding-conventions.html)

 ## Caveats
-Please remember the project was born out of a specific need of mine in a controlled environment;
+Please remember that the project was born out of a specific need of mine in a controlled environment;
 to make it fully usable, a certain effort of generalization is still required.

 Development and test have been done mainly on recent versions of Chrome and Firefox.